×

 Hallucination: The Dark Side of AI

-From Phonegram website: A glowing human figure stands in a server room, surrounded by floating windows displaying mathematical equations, AI terminology graphics, and text phrases like 'London is in France' and 'Gravity repels'.
+From Phonegram: A glowing human-like figure stands in a server room, surrounded by floating windows displaying mathematical equations, AI terminology imagery, and text phrases like 'London in France' and 'Gravity repels'.

-Which of these terms were you hearing and pretending to understand, and only now do you know its true meaning?
+Which of these terms were you hearing and pretending to understand, only to finally learn their true meaning now?

 Source: